yanjia1777/tp/docs/team/yitching.md

 - **Enhancement**: Parser for `edit` function
   - What it does: This enhancement was implemented so that the parser would be the one parsing the required information to the `edit` function.
     In addition, to enhance the efficiency, a HashMap data structure was used to store the attributes of the new expense to overwrite the old expense.
-  - Justification: This is in an attempt to reduce the coupling as well as to make our program more efficient.
+  - Justification: This is in an attempt to make our code more OOP as well as to make our program more efficient.
   - Highlights: Implementing this part of the code was fun especially since it was an opportunity to try out a new data structure that I have not really tried before.